takuseno/d3rlpy/docs/tips.rst

 Reproducibility
 ---------------

-Reproducibility is one of the most important thing when doing research activigty.
+Reproducibility is one of the most important things when doing research activity.
 Here is a simple example in d3rlpy.

 .. code-block:: python